yurifrancalacci/repliquay/README.md

 - ``sleep`` milliseconds to wait before trying an HTTP call when Quay instance is handling more connection than max value specified on the configuration file

+## TO-DOs

+This utility should be rewritten applying the pattern "_Do not communicate by sharing memory; instead, share memory by communicating_".
+Sooner or later this will be done, but for the moment that's it.
+It is far to be a "production ready" tool, but it seems doing its job as expected.
+- Data type should be reviewed and made more efficient, but more than that should be removed all the redundant data types.
+- Enhance clone function to get synced groups LDAP DN and apply to cloned Quays.

 ## Create Oauth API token

 To create an OAuth access token so you can access the API for your organization: